-Consider equity and transparency in REC ownership.
+Consider equity and transparency in REC ownership

-Even though each REC usually has its own serial number assigned by a state or regional tracking authority, it can be difficult for consumers, lawmakers, and the public to "independently audit the use of RECs or otherwise determine that a specific REC has not been placed on another registry, has not been retired, and actually exists."76 States must be absolutely clear about REC ownership and transfer rules within renewable energy development policies,77 including whether contracts or subsidies for renewable generation require any transfer of RECs in return for the funding.
+Even though each REC usually has its own serial number assigned by a state or regional tracking authority, it can be difficult for consumers, lawmakers, and the public to "independently audit the use of RECs or otherwise determine that a specific REC has not been placed on another registry, has not been retired, and actually exists."
+States must be absolutely clear about REC ownership and transfer rules within renewable energy development policies, including whether contracts or subsidies for renewable generation require any transfer of RECs in return for the funding.

-Individuals and businesses hosting solar arrays may not clearly understand how their ability to make "green claims" about the energy they use changes depending on whether RECs are kept or sold.78 Policymakers should ensure that RPS-defined REC attributes are clearly defined in law, and require disclosure and consumer education about REC allocation and sales in net-metering and solar development incentive programs.
+Individuals and businesses hosting solar arrays may not clearly understand how their ability to make "green claims" about the energy they use changes depending on whether RECs are kept or sold.
+REC altributes are clearly defined in law, and require disclosure and consumer education about REC allocation and sales in net-metering and solar development incentive programs.

-Require data collection and robust compliance reporting.
+Require data collection and robust compliance reporting